This data provides information about the number and types of applications that Land Registry completed in January 2017.

 Notes to editors

-- Transaction Data is published on the fifteenth working day of each month.
-The February Transaction Data will be published at 11am on Monday 21 March 2016 at data.gov.uk
+Transaction Data is published on the 15th working day of each month.
+The February Transaction Data will be published at 11am on Tuesday 21 March 2017 at data.gov.uk.

-- The monthly Transaction Data shows how many applications for first registrations, leases, transfers of part, dealings, official copies and searches lodged by Land Registry account customers were completed.
-For an explanation of the terms used, read the Abbreviations used in the transaction data
+The monthly Transaction Data shows how many applications for first registrations, leases, transfers of part, dealings, official copies and searches lodged by Land Registry account customers were completed.
+For an explanation of the terms used, see abbreviations used in the Transaction Data.

 Senior Press Officer